 • Other defined contribution plan.

-Roth IRA account holders do not have to withdraw an annual RMD.
-If you don’t need the money to pay for long-term care or do but have other accounts that require an RMD, talk to your financial advisor about whether it’s wise to let your Roth IRA account grow for your situation.
-A note of caution: A beneficiary of a Roth IRA will have to take an RMD, so ensure your family or other beneficiaries prepare for the tax implications of withdrawing a required annual amount.
+Roth IRA account holders do not have to withdraw an annual RMD; for tax year 2024, Roth 401(k) accounts are also exempt.
+If you don’t need the money to pay for long-term care or do but have other accounts that require an RMD, talk to your financial advisor about whether it’s wise in your situation to let your Roth account continue to grow.
+A note of caution: A beneficiary of a Roth IRA will have to take an RMD after the account holder’s death, so ensure your family or other beneficiaries prepare for the tax implications of withdrawing a required annual amount.

 How can I use the money from my RMD?

-RMDs are entirely discretionary, meaning how you use your withdrawal cash is totally up to you.
-If you enjoy an active retirement, you can use the RMD and subsequent withdrawals to pay for the next vacation or family visit.
-If you need to pay for senior care or long-term care, the RMD can also help cover any living expense, including assisted living fees, in-home health care aide payments, and any medical device not covered by insurance that makes your life more pleasant.
+RMDs are entirely discretionary, meaning how you use your retirement account withdrawal is totally up to you.
+If you enjoy an active retirement, you can use the cash from your RMD and subsequent withdrawals to pay for the next vacation or family visit.
+If you need to pay for senior care or long-term care, the RMD can also help cover any living expenses, including assisted living fees, home care payments, and any medical device not covered by insurance that makes your life more pleasant.